Need a Private Tutor?

 More information on false advertising can be found in the ‘What are the legalities of working as a private tutor?’ section below.

-Do I Need Insurance as a Private Tutor?
+Do I Need Insurance to Become a Tutor?

 you are not legally obliged to have insurance to work as a private tutor in the UK, some tutors prefer to have insurance as a precaution or security measure.
 Public Liability Insurance